 The post-closing price adjustment mechanism is a pricing mechanism commonly used in cross-border mergers and acquisitions.
 In this mechanism, there are two important dates: the signing date of the share purchase agreement ("SPA") and the closing date.
 The parties to the transaction first determine the enterprise value of the underlying company on the SPA signing date, and then determine the equity value through "actual cash, liabilities and working capital" after closing.

-The lock-box mechanism is another common pricing mechanism in M&A transactions.
+The lock-box mechanism is another common pricing mechanism in M&A Negotiation overseas.
 In the lock box mechanism, there are three important dates: lock box date, SPA signing date and delivery date.
 Specifically, the parties to the transaction determine the fixed equity value of the target company on the date of the SPA.
 The fixed equity value is calculated from the balance sheet on the lockbox date agreed by both parties ("Lockbox Balance Sheet"), and is fixed on the SPA signing date and will not be adjusted after delivery.

 Since there is no post-delivery adjustment in the lock-box mechanism, and the economic risks and interests of the target company are transferred to the buyer on the lock-box date, and the ownership of the shares does not belong to the buyer until the delivery date, the buyer needs to seek value reduction agreement to seek Protect.

 Value impairment refers to the value extraction behavior or activity performed by the seller on the target company between the lock box date and the delivery date.
 The allowable depreciation of value is an item that the seller can extract in value as agreed by both parties on the signing date of the SPA, and the occurrence of an allowable depreciation of value will not result in a reduction in the purchase price or trigger the seller's breach of representations/warranties.